SQLite understands these operators, listed in precedence1 order

 The unary operator + is a no-op.
 It can be applied to strings, numbers, blobs or NULL and it always returns a result with the same value as the operand.

-A literal value is a constant of some kind.
+A literal value represents a constant.
 Literal values may be integers, floating point numbers, strings, BLOBs, or NULLs.

 The syntax for integer and floating point literals (collectively "numeric literals") is shown by the following diagram:

-If a numeric literal has a decimal point or an exponentiation clause, then it is a floating point literal.
+If a numeric literal has a decimal point or an exponentiation clause or if it is less than -9223372036854775808 or greater than 9223372036854775807, then it is a floating point literal.
 Otherwise is it is an integer literal.
 The "E" character that begins the exponentiation clause of a floating point literal can be either upper or lower case.
 The "." character is always used as the decimal point even if the locale setting specifies "," for this role - the use of "," for the decimal point would result in syntactic ambiguity.